MSAT-G2 Mobile Satellite Radio

 Low Monthly Service Fee with Unlimited Talk Time

-International Satellite Services introduces the MSAT-G2 Mobile Satellite Radio, for vehicular installations.
-This mobile satellite dispatch radio is an extremely reliable voice and data solution that operates anywhere in North America and the Northern portion of South America.
-Designed for use on the MSAT Network, the MSAT-G2 satellite radio supports continent-wide Push-to-Talk (PTT) Satellite Dispatch Radio and Circuit Switched Voice/Data communications.
+International Satellite Services, inc introduces the MSAT-G2 Mobile Satellite Radio, for vehicular installations.
+This mobile satellite radio is an extremely reliable voice solution that operates anywhere in North America and the Northern portion of South America.
+Designed for use on the MSAT Network, the MSAT-G2 Mobile Satellite Radio supports continent-wide Push-to-Talk (PTT) Satellite Radio and Circuit Switched Voice/Data communications.

-As more and more terretrial land mobile based radio systems are nearing their end of life, the MSAT G2 is becoming a viable alternative for industries including Transportation, Mining and construction, Oil and gas, Forestry, Electrical utilities, Public safety and Military and Law enforcement.
+As more and more terrestrial land mobile based radio systems are nearing their end of life, the MSAT- G2 is becoming a viable alternative for industries including Transportation, Mining and construction, Oil and gas, Forestry, Electrical utilities, Offroad Racing, Public safety and Military and Law enforcement.

-As you can see from the picture on the right, the antenna which is mounted via magnetic mounts on the outside of the vehicle as a direct line of site to the satellite is required.
+As you can see from the picture above, the antenna which is mounted via magnetic mounts on the outside of the vehicle, requires a direct line of site to the satellite.
 The G2 is also available in Fixed (in building) and Marine (vessels) installations.

-Powered by Ligado (formerly Lightsquared), MSAT Satellite Two-way Radio allows police, search and rescue teams, firefighters, work crews, off-road race vehicles and others to stay in touch and get the job done — virtually anywhere.The service covers North and Central America, northern South America, the Caribbean, Hawaii, and coastal waters.
+Powered by the Ligado Networks, MSAT Satellite Two-way Radio allows police, search and rescue teams, firefighters, work crews, off-road race vehicles and others to stay in touch and get the job done — virtually anywhere.The service covers North and Central America, northern South America, the Caribbean, Hawaii, and coastal waters.

 - Seamless Coverage